Treatment of Melanoma

 Melanoma: Metastatic (Stage 4) disease

-If you are diagnosed with stage 4 melanoma, your doctor may order more tests to learn out more about the cancer.1,3 This information will help them decide how to treat the melanoma.
+If you are diagnosed with stage 4 melanoma, your doctor may order more tests to learn more about the cancer.1,3 This information will help them decide how to treat the melanoma.

 Limited Metastatic (Oligometastatic) Melanoma

-If your cancer is only found in a few sites in your body (called, “limited metastatic” or “oligometastatic”, your doctors may use surgery, stereotactic RT, or T-VEC injections and/or systemic therapy.1,3 It is important that your doctor consults with your entire cancer care team (for example, surgeons and radiation doctors) to decide the best plan for you.3
+If your cancer is only found in a few sites in your body (called, “limited metastatic” or “oligometastatic”), your doctors may use surgery, RT, or T-VEC injections and/or systemic therapy.1,3 It is important that your doctor consults with your entire cancer care team (for example, surgeons and radiation doctors) to decide the best plan for you.3

 Widely Metastatic or Unresectable